boschresearch/perun-proposals/design/001-RPC-Interface-Specification.md

 and disadvantages of the specified approach.  -->

 1. An alternate approach to defining a dedicated API for payment channel would be to define an API for generalized state channels that can also be used for payment channel.
-But having a dedicated API makes improves the usability of the API for payment use cases.
+But having a dedicated API improves the usability of the API for payment use cases.
 While it still allows another end point in the node to provide an API for generalized state channels.

 ## Impact